Medical Therapeutic Yoga

 - DO: Des Moines University (DMU) is accredited by the American Osteopathic Association (AOA) to provide osteopathic continuing medical education for physicians.
 DMU designates this program for a maximum of 14.0 AOA Category 1-A credits and will report CME and specialty credits commensurate with the extent of the physician’s participation in this activity.

-- Nurses: Des Moines University continuing education is Iowa Board of Nursing approved provider #112.
+- Nurses: Des Moines University is Iowa Board of Nursing approved provider #112.
 This live activity has been reviewed and approved for 14.0 continuing education contact hour(s).
-No partial credit awarded.
+Nurses must attend the entire session within each day to receive credit.
+Partial session credit is prohibited and will be forfeited.

 - Other health providers: This live activity is designated for 14.0 AMA PRA Category 1 Credit(s)™.